Día de los Muertos: A Cultural Legacy, Past Present & Future

 El Dia de Los Muertos: Past, Present, and Future will be co-curated by Dr. Betty Brown (Emeritus Professor of Art History, California State University Northridge).
 The exhibition will include a full color catalog with essays by project historians Dr. Betty Ann Brown, Dr. Karen Mary Davalos (Professor of Chicana/o Studies, Loyola Marymount University) and Mexican artist Nayla Altamirano (Mexico, D.F.).

-Programming will explore the evolution of Día de los Muertos in Los Angeles and the foundational transnational dialogue between the Chicano/Latino community and Mexico that continues to shape the tradition as celebrated on both sides of the border.
+Programming explored the evolution of Día de los Muertos in Los Angeles and the foundational transnational dialogue between the Chicano/Latino community and Mexico that continues to shape the tradition as celebrated on both sides of the border.
 This future-focused exhibition will be supported by educational programming including historically researched lectures, artist panel discussion, family-friendly tours, as well as an on-demand catalog to encourage discourse between Los Angeles and border cities – Tijuana and Mexicali/Calexico to learn more about the roots and continuing evolution of this important celebration.

 Three altars produced by Chicano and Mexican artists will anchor the exhibition to provide a visual thread of the celebration’s evolution.
 In addition, Self Help will host a month of interactive education programming leading up to the exhibition, festivities, and public programs including presentations in panel or lecture form led by art historians and educators.